GuanceCloud/datakit/internal/export/doc/en/inputs/nginx.md

     [Inject collector configuration through ConfigMap](../datakit/datakit-daemonset-deploy.md#configmap-setting) to enable the collector

-???+ attention
+???+ note

-    The `url` address is subject to the specific configuration of nginx.
+    The `url` address is subject to the specific configuration of NGINX.
 The common usage is to use the `/basic_status` route.
 <!-- markdownlint-enable -->

 ## Metric {#metric}